Skip to contents

 The high importance of bias_log_records reflects the extent to which ecoregions with more records tend to have higher observed richness, independent of true biodiversity.

-Once bias is taken into account, there are several spatial_predictors (MEMs) with high relative importance, reflecting processes operating at broad scales that no single environmental variable can fully capture.
+Once sampling bias is taken into account, there are several spatial_predictors (MEMs) with high relative importance, reflecting processes operating at different spatial scales that no single environmental variable can fully capture.

 spatialRF::plot_response_curves(